Working with you for the public

 Suzanne Jacob OBE

-Suzanne Jacob OBE is a Leapwise Associate with over two decades’ experience in crime, security and policing.
+Suzanne is a Leapwise Associate with over two decades’ experience in crime, security and policing.
 She has worked extensively within government on national security and organised crime, and at national charities Victim Support, Crimestoppers and SafeLives.
 Suzanne currently works independently as a NED and consultant, focusing on organisational development and strategy, security and safeguarding issues, and accountability within state agencies.

 Leapwise